 After an injury saw him return to Stamford Bridge for treatment, Hutchinson headed back to Nottingham in February with Forest by that stage under the stewardship of Billy Davies.
 Having made nine appearances over the course of the season, six of them starts, he picked up an injury in mid-April that shortened his season.

-After working hard on strengthening work during the 2013 close season, Hutchinson moved on loan to the Dutch top flight on transfer deadline day, to play for Vitesse Arnhem.
+After working hard on strengthening work during the 2013 close season, Hutchinson moved on loan to the Dutch top flight on transfer deadline day, to play for Vitesse Arnhem, before being recalled in January.